How to Develop the Conversation Around Female Leadership

 When there is an actual requirement, and when the situation is current and live, the mentorship and coaching is more relatable and insightful.

 This works both ways.
-In my early days as a professional, I remember thinking ‘He or She is too important for me’.
-I was frequently anxious about whether the need or challenge was appropriate to be raised, and a lack of self-confidence and assertiveness stopped me form initiating key conversations that should have been had.
+We can often think, ‘He or She is too important for me’. and are frequently anxious about whether the need or challenge is appropriate to be raised, a lack of self-confidence and assertiveness can us from initiating key conversations that should have been had.
 The only way to close this gap is for us to show a genuine interest with our circle of influence or network.
 Be courageous and trust that leaders are willing to help, in the same way that you, in your leadership role, are prepared to help others.

-Build Trust – We need to be okay with showing vulnerability and sharing our failures as a leader and a team member.
-As a Dale Carnegie trainer, I know I need to demonstrate confidence, passion and enthusiasm in my role of presenter, facilitator and consultant.
-There are times when I am pushed into new or complex projects which requires me to be flexible in preparation and in delivery, which naturally arouse feelings of self-doubt and self-criticism.
+Build Trust: We need to be okay with showing vulnerability and sharing our failures as a leader and a team member.
+As Dale Carnegie trainers we know we need to demonstrate confidence, passion and enthusiasm in our roles of presenter, facilitator and consultant.
+However, there are times when we are pushed into new or complex projects which requires us to be flexible in preparation and in delivery, which naturally arouse feelings of self-doubt and self-criticism.

 Recently, I reached out to a team of experts to review and provide honest feedback on a global project I was working on and felt way out of my comfort zone with.
 Being vulnerable and reaching out to a team of experts helped me get fresh insights, new perspectives and valuable ideas needed to transform what I was working on to a whole new level.
 Building trust with others comes with trusting yourself and intuition first.
 Then we will know which mentors, leaders and team will have our back and are eager to support!